 What’s your background?
 How did you get into art?
 Give us a little history!
 My background is welder and fabricator, so it was sort of inevitable with a creative curiosity and using the skills I’ve acquired in my trade that I stumbled into the art scene.

 Is this your full-time job?
 If so, where do you work?
-I have a full-time welding job working upwards of 55 hours a week and still try to squeeze in time to create.
-I don’t have a studio, at the moment I’m working strictly out of my garage.
+I have a full-time welding job for a local company and have been welding for over 20 years working upwards of 55 hours a week at times and I still try to find time to stay creative.

 Why should people come out to DEVIATE?
 People should come out simply for the experience.

 How would you describe DEVIATE to someone who’s never been?
 I’d describe Deviate as something of a music art fashion festival all in one.